Formative Feedback for Instruction Improvement

 The consultant converts the raw notes into a letter summarizing the student feedback.
 At our follow-up meeting, we provide you the letter and answer any questions you might have about the process or the content.
 At this point, we can also help you reflect on the feedback, connect you to resources and ideas, and then support you as you implement your choices about how you wish to respond.

 4) Action Phase: Sharing with students and implementing changes

 For best results, you will want to follow-up to discuss the feedback with your students, including what you learned, what changes you will make (and why) and what you cannot/will not do (and why).
 Research demonstrates that this response is crucial in improving student engagement, motivation, and learning in the class.
 A nice by-product is that this meeting CAN improve end-of-term instructor ratings as well.

 - Voluntary: We only conduct chats at the direct request of instructors.

 - Formative: These are intended only to support improvement, not evaluation

 - Confidential: Content of chat is delivered to the instructor only

 - Timely: Student feedback is compiled and returned as quickly as possible

 Contact CTLT (756-7002) with questions.
 Use the link below to schedule a Midterm Chat.

 NOTE: CTLT has three staff recruitments in progress in Fall Quarter 2016, which will temporarily limit our capacity to respond to Mid-Term Chat requests.
-We expect to be able to respond to many more requests beginning in Winter and Spring quarters.
+We expect to be able to resume our usual capacity beginning in Fall 2017.
 Thank you for your patience. - Patrick O'Sullivan, CTLT Director

 *** Schedule your Midterm Chat ***